ConsoleTVs/ConsoleTVs/README.md

 I've also made my own programming language as part of a bachelor thesis at https://github.com/nuua-io

+You can contact me at the email found below my avatar, in the information section.

 ## Working Areas & Languages / Frameworks used.

 Are you here to check some of my work and languages / tools I use?
 Below you'll find a categorized list to check it out.